Ambleside 1 mile.

 Comfortably appointed to provide cosy accommodation, this Ambleside cottage is ideal for a couple who wish to spend time together in one of the most beautiful parts of the Lake District.

-Boasting breathtaking scenery on the doorstep, this Lake District cottage is located in the former stables of the adjacent house and has a cosy living/sleeping area with a double bed, plus this holiday home also has a separate shower room.
+Boasting breathtaking scenery on the doorstep, this Lake District cottage is located in the former stables of the adjacent house and has a cosy living/sleeping area with a king-size bed, plus this holiday home also has a separate shower room.

 Outside this Ambleside cottage is a shared cobbled courtyard area and across the road is a well-maintained shared lawned garden on the banks of the River Brathay, which flows into Lake Windermere, just a short distance away.